-There are plenty of human foods that are just fine for dogs, including eggs, meat, fruit, and vegetables.
+There are plenty of human foods that are just fine for dogs, including eggs and many kinds of meat, fruit, and vegetables.
 Instead of consuming store bought snacks, dogs can chomp on some healthy blueberries or carrots.
 Instead of eating kibble, they can eat a homemade recipe that is full of species-appropriate proteins and nutrients.

 This myth is dangerous because kibble may not be the best option for your dog’s health.
 It often contains filler that has no nutritional benefit, and major brands often have recalls after contamination from bacteria and chemicals.

 Do some research on appropriate human foods for your dog, consult your veterinarian, and ask a canine nutritionist to assist you in formulating a real diet for your dog.

 5. ‘Rubbing Their Nose In It’ Is A Good Method For Housebreaking